 Jaz beach, Budva

-Large beach with translucent water, close to Budva and therefore frequented during the tourist season.
+Large beach with translucent water, close to the town of Budva and therefore popular with tourists.
 On the left, facing the beach, you’ll find non-privatized areas.

 Pebble beach, deckchair + parasol about 10€, parking 2€.